robturtle/io-interface/README.md

 3. Union types are NOT supported yet (PR, feature request welcomed if you really need this to work with a bad-designed API)
 4. `null`, `any`, `unknown` are illegal.
 5. Recursive types are NOT supported.
+6. intersection types are NOT supported YET. (it's useful to implement custom validations)

 ### You need declare schemas in topological order